 3. Pamper yourself with another massage.

 You can never have too many massages!
 There are a few places that you can check out and relax.

 Places to Stay in Seminyak

 Seminyak has a variety of guesthouses and affordable accommodations if you’re on a budget.
-Plus, they are close or next to the beaches so you’ll have easy access to them.
+Plus, they are close to or next to the beaches so you’ll have easy access to them.

 We enjoyed the location as it was only a couple of minutes from the main street with restaurants, cafes, and shopping.
 The owners are also friendly and can answer any questions that you have.
 Click here to reserve a room at CR Tris Homestay.